Building a Simple Form (37 min)

 16 Save and Preview the Project

-The Birthdate field does not display to the user as the condition rule has not been met.
-The Submit button has also moved higher on the form, forms elements offer the greater advantage of automatically resizing on the screen.
+The Birthdate field is not displayed to the user as the condition rule has not been met.
+The Submit button has also moved higher on the form, and form elements offer the more significant advantage of automatically resizing the screen.

-If a numerical input is added to the Last Name field, the configured error message displays.
+The configured error message displays if a numerical input is added to the Last Name field.

-If all text is removed from a mandatory field, a warning message displays.
+A warning message displays if all text is removed from a mandatory field.

 By answering yes to the radio button question.
 The birthdate field displays.